Mestuq/SlazAI/README.md

 <br /><br /><br />

 ## Features:
+### **AI features:**

+Automatically finds user questions and answers them.
+Images and attachments are supported.
+It tracks 1-hour history of context for all users.
+I'm using the OpenRouter API.
+Moreover, it summarizes YouTube videos using transcriptions and generates summaries for anime announcements (see below).

-### **Clever answers:**
+### **Predefined answers:**

-Ślazatek checking every single word of your message, not only that with the prefix.
-It's collecting words, and matches the answares based of predefinied answers with words that are needed.
+Ślazatek checks every single word of your message, not just those with a specific prefix.
+It collects words and matches the answers based on predefined answers with the necessary words.

 ### **Security:**